Using native plants in your garden is a great way to conserve flora as well as preserve water resources.

 Manures and compost aren’t recommended for native plants because it’s hard to know how much nutrient will be released.
 Chicken manure is deadly to native plants because it’s high in phosphorous.
 Mushroom compost kills the soil’s bacteria.

 Pro Tip: Use mulch instead.
-Mulching native plants helps reduce weeds and keeps the soil moist and cool.
+Mulching native plants help reduce weeds and keeps the soil moist and cool.

 Australian native plants are used to the tough, dry climate and don’t require much water to survive.